Menu

 —— Jiang Xun

-Take, for instance, Yan Zhenqing’s Ji Zhi Wen Gao (Drafts of the Memorial to Nephew), where the author’s grief and sorrow are revealed through every brushstroke.
-The alternating thickness of the lines expresses the emotional intensity of the An Lushan Rebellion.
-This emotional depth is mirrored in other famous works, like Wang Xizhi’s Lantingxu, where the flowing lines reflect the serene elegance of scholars enjoying a riverside gathering.
+In Yan Zhenqing‘s Ji Zhi Wen Gao (Drafts of the Memorial to Nephew), for example, every brushstroke reveals the author’s pain and suffering.
+The shifting line thickness captures the emotional intensity of the An Lushan Rebellion.
+Other well-known pieces, such as Wang Xizhi’s Lantingxu, where the flowing lines imitate the calm elegance of intellectuals enjoying a riverfront assembly, also show this emotional depth.

 Where to Learn Chinese Calligraphy